 Overview of Next Gen Gaia GPS

 - New vector-based maps look sharp and beautiful at every zoom level, with incredible legibility!
 The new vector map engine is much faster than the old raster-based one.
-Finally map files are much, much smaller, saving space on your phone.

 - Great battery life.
 In non-tracking mode, I can get 7+ days of average GPS use before recharging.
 But more impressive, I can even run it in full tracking mode at around 2% battery drain per hour!
 That means I can generate 4+ days of beautifully detailed GPS tracks before I need to recharge my iPhone.
 See more detail how to best manage battery life…